sagannotcarl/nnpn-static/site/content/programs/collaboration-fund/samuel-brett-williams/index.md

 - Collaboration Fund
 ---

-Playwrights Theatre of New Jersey
+Playwright in Residence at **Writer's Theatre of New Jersey** (formerly Playwright's Theatre of New Jersey)